InsideDataCode/phsendmails/README.md

 # phsendmails

 # This folder contains file that help to include emailing block
-# in a php project
+# in a php web app